department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
 If you disagree with VA’s decision, you can request to have a senior reviewer take a new look at your case.
 The reviewer will determine whether the decision can be changed based on a difference of opinion or an error.
+Find out how to request a Higher-Level Review.
 </div>
 <br>
 <div class ="vads-u-display--flex vads-u-margin-y--1">